Charlie Chan at the Circus: Reception

-Writing for The Spectator in 1936, Graham Greene gave the film a good review claiming that "Charlie Chan [] needs no recommendation".
+Writing for The Spectator in 1936, Graham Greene gave the film a good review claiming that "Charlie Chan […] needs no recommendation".
 Greene noted that as yet the Charlie Chan films had been "always well made and well acted", and that "the new picture is particularly agreeable" due to the audience's introduction to Chan's complete family.

+In his review of the film in The New York Times, critic Frank Nugent reported that it "pays some attention to the elements of plot structure, and relatively little to pseudo-Confucian maxims, though not little enough, perhaps," that "there are several shots full of the magic of a circus train at night," but "in the final analysis [...] any Chan picture is bound to be an essentially hack job at this late date."